 How do you choose the cabinet grade that balances cost, durability, and design flexibility?
 This quick guide breaks the decision into three data‑driven steps.
 First, map budget‑performance: StockGrade offers the lowest price and fast delivery but limits size, style, and uses MDF or 5/8‑inch plywood with basic hardware.
 Second, evaluate material‑selection: SemiCustomGrade upgrades to stain‑or‑paint faces, mid‑range plywood, and better hardware, delivering a mid‑point between cost and longevity.
 Third, align layout needs: CustomGrade provides exact dimensions, premium 3/4‑inch plywood, and solid‑wood frames for unique spaces and long‑term use.
 Prioritize SemiCustomGrade when you need balanced quality and flexibility; choose StockGrade for tight budgets, and CustomGrade only for bespoke, high‑end projects.
 Deep storage cabinets with doors often feature adjustable shelving that maximizes vertical space.
 Consider the drawer cabinet trend for added organization and faster access.

-Included Items: This set includes 1 gem display box featuring 25 jar inserts, each jar has a 1.1" diameter.
-It is ideal for organizing and showcasing gems, minerals, or small collectibles.
+Included Items: This set includes 1 gem display box featuring 25 jar inserts, each jar has a 1.1” diameter.
+Designed for organizing and showcasing gems, minerals, or small collectibles.
 Each jar comes with a matching black or white insert pad.